User Interface

 - Layer Type (if available): The software layers in the project with their source files, preconfigured software components, and configuration files

-3. Icons available through the CMSIS view
+3. Actions available through the CMSIS view

-Build solution calls the compiler toolchain and builds the CMSIS solution.
+Build solution calls the compiler toolchain and builds the solution. |

-Load & Run application flashes the binary onto the target and starts the application.
+Load & Run application flashes the binary onto the target and starts the application. |

-Load & Debug application flashes the binary onto the target and starts a debug session.
+Load & Debug application flashes the binary onto the target and starts a debug session. |

-Open csolution.yml file opens the CMSIS solution YML file for editing.
+Open csolution.yml file opens the CMSIS solution YML file for editing. |

-Manage Solution Settings allows you to manage the CMSIS solution settings.
+Manage Solution Settings allows you to manage the solution settings. |

-shows further views and more actions.
+Shows further views and more actions. |

 4. Main area icons